-James Hagerman was a noted railroad attorney, frequently employed by the

-James Hagerman was a noted railroad attorney, frequently employed by the Missouri Kansas Texas ("Katy") Railroad.
-He is indirectly the namesake of the Hagerman Wildlife Refuge which was named for the town of Hagerman (inundated by the construction of nearby Lake Texoma) that was named by the Katy Railroad in Hagerman's honor.
-Hagerman was also a railroad investor, and among his investments was funding for the Pecos & Northern Texas (P&NT) Railway which he chartered in 1898 to build from Amarillo through Canyon to Farwell on the New Mexico border.
-A connection could be made at Farwell to the Pecos Valley & Northeastern Railway which went south through New Mexico before crossing back into Texas and terminating at the town of Pecos.
-Pecos was served by the Texas & Pacific Railway which provided a connection to Los Angeles through its route to El Paso and Southern Pacific's Sunset Route further west.
-Operations commenced in 1899, and in 1901, the P&NT was acquired by the Atchison, Topeka & Santa Fe (AT&SF) Railway ("Santa Fe").
-Santa Fe elected to use the P&NT charter as the basis for building a substantial rail network in the Panhandle area of Texas.
-Santa Fe already owned the Southern Kansas Railway which had built a line from Kansas through Oklahoma into Texas, terminating first at the town of Panhandle, Texas and then later at Washburn where a connection to the Ft.
-Worth & Denver City (FW&DC) Railway was available.
+Santa Fe elected to use the P&NT charter as the basis for building a substantial rail network in the Panhandle of Texas.
+Santa Fe already owned the Southern Kansas Railway which had built from Kansas through Oklahoma into Texas, terminating first at the town of Panhandle, Texas and then later at Washburn where a connection to the Ft.
+Worth & Denver City (FW&DC) Railway was made.
 In 1908, the Southern Kansas built a direct route into Amarillo from Panhandle and connected with the P&NT, giving Santa Fe improved connections between the midwest and the west coast.
-By this time, Santa Fe had used the P&NT charter to build south from Canyon to Plainview, a line that was extended further south to Lubbock in 1910, and another 200 miles southeast to Coleman in 1911.
+By this time, Santa Fe had used the P&NT charter to build south from Canyon to Plainview, a line that was extended farther south to Lubbock in 1910.
+They also built 200 miles southeast to Coleman in 1911.
 Several additional branch lines were built, increasing the P&NT's rail network to 570 miles.
 In 1914, the Texas operating component of the Southern Kansas Railway was renamed Panhandle & Santa Fe (P&SF), and this became the railroad under which Santa Fe's operations in west Texas would be consolidated.
-Most of the P&NT was immediately leased to the P&SF, with the remaining 84 miles between Sweetwater and Coleman leased to the Gulf, Colorado & Santa Fe (GC&SF) Railway, another Santa Fe property.
+Most of the P&NT was immediately leased to the P&SF, with the remaining 84 miles between Sweetwater and Coleman leased to the Gulf, Colorado & Santa Fe (GC&SF) Railway, another railroad Santa Fe owned.
 The P&NT ceased to operate trains but it continued to exist on paper until it was formally merged into the P&SF in 1948.

 RCT records show that there was a substantial delay in the approval process for Plainview and Lubbock interlockers.
 There are 19 interlockers with numbers higher than 142 that have precise commissioning dates in 1930 or earlier, months or years before 141 and 142 were installed.
 Generally, interlocker numbers were assigned by RCT at the time the application was received; this provided a convenient reference for design and approval documentation and correspondence.
 Since Tower 144 (to cite one example) was commissioned on May 29, 1928, its application had to be much earlier, perhaps in 1927.
 This implies a 1927 or earlier date for the initial application for the Lubbock and Plainview interlockers.
 Yet, the hearing to discuss the automatic interlocker proposal did not occur until at least two and half years later.
 It's certainly possible that the railroads began with a proposal for traditional interlockers and then revised the proposal for automatic interlockers.
 It is also possible that the railroads' decision to propose automatic interlockers was motivated by a suggestion from the RCT engineering staff wanting to advance the state of the art for interlockers in Texas.
 We do not have additional documentation of these deliberations, but we do have the RCT order authorizing the automatic interlockers for Plainview and Lubbock.

 Below: RCT order authorizing automatic interlockers at Plainview and

 Lubbock (click to enlarge)

 Special thanks to Stephen Hesse for obtaining this document and for his additional Plainview research from the Houston Metropolitan Research Center

 Location Map, Tower 142